There are 3 types of indicators in technical analysis-

 We must note that we are either interested in both the line rising or both the line falling.
 Apart from these, any other line behavior, we are not interested.
 For example, sometimes it happens that short-term moving average is rising whereas the long-term is falling.
 This is not a perfect signal of any trend because both the line are in opposite direction.
 Hence apart from straight rising or straight falling, any other line of behavior is not to be taken into consideration.

 Want to know more about Moving Average?
 Enroll in NSE Academy Certified Technical Analysis course on Elearnmarkets.com

 According to the time, trends are divided into three different sections-

 The duration of the trend lasts for o days to 3 weeks.
 We can use 20 DMA or a combination of 4, 9 and 18 DMA.

 2. Intermediate trend

-Any trend that lasts for a period of 6 months or above, this is called long term trend., To understand the direction of long term trend, we can use 50 and 200 MA (days).
+Any trend that lasts for a period of 6 months or above, this is called the long-term trend., To understand the direction of the long-term trend, we can use 50 and 200 MA (days).

 In order to understand the short-term trade, we have to use 3 moving averages i.e. 4 DMA, 9 DMA, and 18 DMA.
 During an uptrend for short term, 4 DMA will be greater than 9 DMA and 9 DMA will be greater than 18 DMA.
 For a short-term downtrend, 4 DMA will be less than 9 DMA and 9 DMA will be less than 18 DMA.
 Needless to say, during an uptrend, all the 3 will rise and during a downtrend, all the 3 will fall.
 The same logic can be applied for intermediate and long-term trend.